yjthoo/MovieGenreClassifier/README.md

 * [Keras](https://keras.io/): Keras is a neural network API that works on top of Tensorflow and enables us to quickly build and test models.
 * [scikit-learn](https://scikit-learn.org/stable/): scikit-learn is a machine learning library for Python that provide additional tools for data analysis as well as the implementation of machine learning models.
 * [NLTK](https://www.nltk.org/): The Natural Language Toolkit (NLTK) provides us with some text processing libraries which are used to treat the overview sentences in our dataset.
+* [pytest](https://docs.pytest.org/en/latest/): pytest allows the user to write tests for their program to ensure robustness.

 In this section, we will cover how to install [anaconda](https://www.anaconda.com/) as this will provide you with the [Jupyter Notebook](https://jupyter.org/) IDE (Integrated Development Environment) that was used to analyse/preprocess the data for this project.